-Section Four: Program Evaluation & Grievances
+Section Four: Program Evaluation and Grievances

-Program Evaluation
+Institutional & Program Evaluation

-To assure the continued strength of the programs within the university, several types of ongoing evaluation procedures are maintained throughout the academic year.
-Student input plays an essential role in institutional decisions affecting student life and welfare.
-Throughout the academic year, students provide feedback to their course instructor and to Richmont through email, telephone, and in-person appointments.
+To assure the continued strength of the institution and all programs within the university, several types of ongoing evaluation procedures are maintained throughout the academic year.
+Student input is essential in determining institutional decisions that affect student life and welfare and is leveraged to generate institutional strategic initiatives, programmatic improvements, and course improvements.